 St-Josse-ten-Noode (Bruxelles) Belgium, May 9th 1849 – April 29th 1923, Paris

-Gustave Fraipont did a lot of works as book illustrator and some music booklets.
-He did a lot of posters for the Western and the Northern French railroad companies as well as for some theaters.
-He worked with numerous newspapers and magazines, specially “Le courrier Français” and “Paris illustré”.
-He did a lot of advertizing printings for the Maggi food Company and drawings of the old Paris and the “Seine & Oise” (Paris suburbs).
-For the magazine “L’illustration”, he did several drawings showing monuments damaged by the war.
+Gustave Fraipont worked as an illustrator of books and musical scores.
+He produced numerous posters for the western and northern railroad companies and for several theatres.
+He collaborates with many newspapers and magazines, in particular Le courrier Français and Paris illustré.
+He executed an important series of drawings for the Maggi collection and drawings on the old Paris and the Seine-et-Oise (Paris subburbs).
+For the magazine L’illustration, he created several compositions on monuments damaged by the war.

-In 1896, he is awarded “Chevalier de la Légion d’Honneur” (the highest French medal) and, in 1905, is appointed “Peintre de la Marine” (Painter of the Marine Corps).
-Marine painters have the privilege to add a marine anchor next to their signature.
+In 1896, he was named Chevalier de la Légion d’Honneur and, in 1905, painter of the Navy.
+The painters of the navy have the privilege to add a naval anchor to their signature.

 It is likely that as a drawing teacher at the Maison d’Écouen, he was in contact with the artists of the Colonie des peintres.